momr/python-and-csharp-notebooks/README.md

-# Python Power Presentation at SLB
+# Some Random Notes on Python and C#

 to install mini-forge/mamba: <https://github.com/conda-forge/miniforge>